Tomás Mac Eoin

 Tomás Mac Eoin (born 1937) is an Irish sean-nós singer, actor, songwriter and poet.
-He is best known as Tomás 'Jimmy' Mac Eoin from An Bóthar Buí in An Cheathrú Rua, Conamara, Galway, Ireland.
+Also known as Tomás McKeown, he is from An Bóthar Buí in An Cheathrú Rua, Conamara, Galway, Ireland.

-Renowned for his old-style or sean-nós singing, he was voted the best sean-nós singer in Ireland in 1967 at the Oireachtas competitions and won the Ó'Riada Trophy.
+Known for his old-style or sean-nós singing, he was voted the best sean-nós singer in Ireland in 1967 at the Oireachtas competitions and won Corn Uí Riada.
+He appeared on The Waterboys's Fisherman's Blues album (1988).

-Some of Tomás's best known material include:
+He was a regular singer on RTÉ Raidió na Gaeltachta and also performed on The Late Late Show several times.
+Some of his best known material include: